org-tigris-jsapar/jsapar/docs/basics_schema.md

 You may add a line condition on any cell within your schema.
 If you add more than one line condition on the same line, all of them need to comply in order for the line type to be used.

-You may combine the a line condition with the `occurs` attribute.
+You may combine the line condition with the `occurs` attribute.
 In this case, the `occurs` value indicates the maximum number of times that a line type is used when parsing.

 When composing, you set the value of the line condition cell as with any other cell so the line condition as no effect